GianRathgeb/QuizApp/README.md

 This is my first Flutter project

 It's a simple Quiz app.
+Just for fun, don't take it too secious.